What is the Incremental Cash Flow?

-Difficult to identify
+Difficult to Identify

-A company may not be able to calculate the incremental cash flows from a new product correctly in case of companies having a wide range of product mix.
+A company may not be able to calculate the incremental cash flows from a new product correctly in the case of companies having a wide range of product mixes.
 The future cash flow may be from a mix of items that will make it difficult to correctly attribute the sale to a particular product or project.

 Incremental Cash Flow is an important tool for ranking or deciding between the two competing and mutually exclusive projects.
 The net positive cash flow from the new project is worked out and added to the existing cash flow of the company as marginal cost is the extra expense incurred for producing that extra unit.
 Similar way, the incremental cash flow is the additional and extra cash flow generation from the new project or investment.
 However, all indicators need to be interpreted and concluded upon together with other indicators and ratios.
 It may not give the correct picture or lead to the right decision in isolation.